 Thus introducing new products and services and attenuate market challenges and competition.

 Given the importance of innovation, the matter of fact is innovation is DIFFICULT.
-A survey reveals a lack of skills and capabilities are the main hindrance to organizational innovation.
+A survey reveals a lack of skills and capabilities is the main hindrance to organizational innovation.

 Every type of innovation has different requirements, the key is to determine your approach through extensive review and analyzing the products and services and state of the company.